 - Some cycle insurance policies such as Bikemo.

 Pass on any correspondence from a third party to your own insurer.
 Don't deal directly with anyone else's insurer, especially if they make an immediate offer.

 10. Keep damaged goods – and receipts

-If your bike or its accessories are damaged, don't fix or replace them immediately.
-Take the bike to your local shop and get a quote for repairs, in writing.
+If your bike or its accessories are damaged as the result of an accident, don't fix or replace them immediately.
+Take the bike to your local bike shop and get a quote for repairs, in writing.
 If the bike is a write-off, get a quote for a like-for-like replacement.
 If you incur costs because of the accident – for example, public transport costs because you are unable to cycle – keep all your receipts.